Juan-Nathan/nlp-network-analysis/README.md

   - `PositivityQDAP` (positive word proportion)
 - **Findings** (from descriptive statistics and hypothesis testing):
   - `SentimentQDAP`:
-    - Sports had the most positive overall tone (highest polarity).
+    - Sports had the most positive net polarity.
-    - Reviews were slightly positive on average.
-    - Politics had the lowest and most variable polarity scores.
+    - Politics showed the lowest and most variable overall polarity.
   - `PositivityQDAP`:
-    - Reviews used positive words most consistently and had the highest median positivity.
+    - Reviews had the highest median positivity and the smallest range, indicating the most consistent use of positive words.
-    - Politics and Sports had similar average positivity but showed greater variability.
+    - Politics and Sports had similar median positivity to each other, with greater variability than Reviews.
     - Reviews were significantly more positive than Politics.
     - No significant difference between Reviews and Sports, or Sports and Politics.